Guidelines for the Use of Antiretroviral Agents in Pediatric HIV Infection

 - Cytomegalovirus infection with onset before age 1 month

 - Diarrhea, recurrent or chronic

-- Herpes simplex virus (HSV) stomatitis, recurrent (that is, more than two episodes within 1 year)
+- Herpes simplex virus (HSV) stomatitis, recurrent (i.e., more than 2 episodes within 1 year)

 - HSV bronchitis, pneumonitis, or esophagitis with onset before age 1 month

-- Herpes zoster (that is, shingles) involving at least two distinct episodes or more than one dermatome
+- Herpes zoster (i.e., shingles) involving at least two distinct episodes or more than one dermatome

 - Lymphoid interstitial pneumonia (LIP) or pulmonary lymphoid hyperplasia complex